lichen-community-systems/youme/docs/midi-events.md

 }
 ```

+In addition to the required `type` parameter (which in this case must be set to `aftertouch`), "channel" aftertouch
+messages require the following parameters:

 | Parameter  | Description                                               | Minimum | Maximum |
 |------------|-----------------------------------------------------------|---------|---------|
 | `channel`  | The MIDI channel this message should affect.              | 0       | 15      |